Link Menu Expand (external link) Document Search Copy Copied

 Unlike compute accounts veeam storage accounts are linked to the specific Azure Storage Account via the access key and secret key.
 Note that Shared Access Signatures are not supported.

-Though not stated in the documentation, you can use the same process as the Veeam Compute Account above for a new Azure AD Application.
+However, as Archive Tier requires additional permissions to be granted outside of accessing the storage, an EntraID application is required.
+Though not stated in the documentation, you can use the same process as the Veeam Compute Account for a new EntraID Application.

 However, if you wish to create a custom role for this you can use the following permissions: